IEMod/IEMod.pw/README.md

 The methods for creating controls take an `Expression` parameter.
 An expression is a bit like a lambda, but you can freely inspect it, so I just pull the  property/field you want to bind to the control from the lambda you write there.
 It's extremely convenient.

 By the way, binding means that once the control is changed, the property/field is changed as well.
 Unfortunately, it doesn't work the other way around, at least not at this point.

-## Data Binding
-The UI toolkit supports a simple form of data binding.
-Data binding is when the values of two members are bound together, so that a change in one affects the other.
-Typically, it is used to bind properties of UI elements (such as a checkbox's `IsChecked` property) to application settings.

-Data binding makes use the of `Binder` abstract class, which supplies data binding services.

 ## Modding Tips